cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge12 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation12 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel12 ;
-    rdfs:comment "The AI system does not provide percentages or other indication on the degree of likelihood that the outcome is correct/incorrect, prejudicing the user that there is no possibility of error and therefore that the outcome is undoubtedly incriminating" ;
+    rdfs:comment "The AI system does not provide percentages or other indication on the degree of likelihood that the outcome is correct/incorrect, prejudicing the user that there is no possibility of error and therefore that the outcome is undoubtedly incriminating." ;
     rdfs:subClassOf fria:FRIA-reportChallenge1 .

 fria:FRIA-reportEvaluation13 a rdfs:Class ;